 You must call the facility at (408) 278-5810 24 hours prior to schedule your visit.

 Visitors are not allowed to bring anything unless authorized by the court or the Probation Officer.
-Cell phones, pagers, handbags, purses, wallets and other similar items are not allowed.
-Illegal weapons or objects that can be used to inflict injury to another person are prohibited at all times.
+Cell phones, pagers, handbags, purses, wallets, and other similar items are not allowed.
+Illegal weapons or objects that can be used to inflict injury on another person are prohibited at all times.
 Possession of these items while conducting your visit will result in confiscation and possible prosecution.

 Dress Code for visitors

 Dress code is strictly enforced and all visitors are expected to always be dressed accordingly upon arrival at the facility.
 Revealing clothing and/or clothing that is sexually provocative in nature, or that has writings or images that depict sex, drugs, violence, or any gang affiliation will not be allowed to be worn in the facility when visiting with a minor.